Then all the tribes of Israel came to David… (2 Samuel 5:1)

 When Christ the King came into the world, he said, “I am among you as the one who serves” (Luke 22:27).
 “Those who are considered rulers of the Gentiles lord it over them… it shall not be so among you.
 But whoever would be great among you must be your servant… For even the Son of Man came not to be served but to serve, and to give his life as a ransom for many” (Mk.
 10:42-45).
 This is a kingdom unlike any other!

 Everything that Jesus Christ did was for the sake of his people!
-He was born for the sake of his people.
-He was tempted for the sake of his people.
-He lived a perfect life for the sake of his people.
-He died on a cross for the sins of his people.
+He was born for the sake of his people, tempted for the sake of his people, and lived a perfect life for the sake of his people.
+Jesus died on a cross for the sins of his people.
 He was raised from the dead to justify his people.
-He ascended to heaven for the sake of his people.
+Jesus ascended to heaven for the sake of his people.
 And when he comes again, it will be for us.
 You cannot give more to Jesus Christ than he will give to you!

 At Hebron he reigned over Judah seven years and six months, and at Jerusalem he reigned over all Israel and Judah thirty-three years.
 (2 Samuel 5:5)